Studying with disabilities at KI

 The Student Counsellor can provide you with support if you have any questions about your studies or if you need help in your contacts with teachers.

-For adaptations that need to be made within the scope of your education, for example, if you need to sit an alternative exam, you will need to discuss this with your teachers.
-Be prepared that you will have to make contact with people on your own.
+The study counsellor, the coordinator for students with disabilities, and staff at the student's heath centre will not disclose information about a student's personal circumstances to a third party without the student's explicit consent.
+However, for adaptations that need to be made within the scope of your education, for example, if you need an alternative exam, you will need to discuss this with your teachers.

 Student health centre